 The RAIF Law does not introduce a new tax regime.
-It rather allows for the application of the SIF and SICAR regimes to RAIFs.
+It rather allows for the application of the SIF and SICAR regimes to those unregulated funds.
 Prior to the RAIF Law, unregulated funds did not benefit from any "special" tax regime and had to apply the same general tax as applicable to companies and/or partnerships.